ChrisG-TD/cg_new/_posts/2025-4-30-Steal-This-Prompt.md

 date: 2025-04-30
 author:
 tags:
-  - promptEngineering
+  - prompt_engineering
-  - AItools
+  - ai_tools
-  - creativeWorkflow
+  - creative_workflow
 description: A reusable AI prompt template to help you write like yourself, with clarity, confidence, and personality.
 ---